determined-ai/determined/docs/setup-cluster/k8s/setup-multiple-resource-managers.rst

    .. code:: yaml

       resource_manager:
         type: kubernetes
-      name: default-rm # optional, should match the name of your default RM/cluster ... add any other specs you might need ...
+        cluster_name: default-rm # optional, should match the name of your default RM/cluster ... add any other specs you might need ...
       additional_resource_managers:
       - resource_manager:
          type: kubernetes
-         name: additional-rm # should match the name of your other RM(s)
+         cluster_name: additional-rm # should match the name of your other RM(s)
          kubeconfig_path: <whatever-path-your-rm-config-is-like ~/.kubeconfig>
          ... add whatever other specs you might need ...
          resource_pools: